-For a nearline system, the disks in the primary RAID chassis and in optional Expansion chassis should be bound as RAID 6 RANKs, with twelve disks to a RANK.
+The disks in the primary RAID chassis and in optional Expansion chassis should be bound as RAID 6 RANKs, with twelve disks to a RANK.

 - 11. Click Close in Progress Report window. - 12.
 Restart the K2 Media Server.

 NOTE: Make sure start up processes on the K2 Media Server are complete before proceeding.